icons8/lunacy-docs/docs/index.md

 # Styling

 You can change styling options for each object of your document.
 All styling properties for objects are available in Inspector.
-If you decided to remove styling, you need to select an object and click '-' button.
+If you decided to remove styling, you need to select an object and click the '-' button.

 ![Change styling](public/mAz4bmww76HilrhUizdqvw_img_42.png)